executablebooks/web-compile/README.md

   -q, --quiet                     Remove stdout logging.
   -v, --verbose                   Increase stdout logging.
-  --exit-code INTEGER             Exit code when files changed.  [default: 2] --test-run                      Do not delete/create any files.
+  --exit-code INTEGER             Exit code when files changed.  [default: 2] --no-git                        Do not add new files to a git index.
+  --test-run                      Do not delete/create any files.
   --config FILE                   Read default configuration from a file
                                   (allowed extensions: .json, .toml, .yml,